Analysis | The GOP swing votes on Ginsburg’s replacement, analyzed

 Mitt Romney

 The third most-likely holdout would seem to be the Utah senator, who in February became the only member of a president’s party to ever vote to remove them from office following an impeachment trial.
 Romney has also staked out principled stands against Trump on numerous occasions.
-And he has recently thrown a wrench in Democrats’ effort to investigate Hunter Biden, suggesting it’s transparently political.
+And he has recently thrown a wrench in Republicans’ effort to investigate Hunter Biden, suggesting it’s transparently political.

 But to this point, he’s been notably quiet about the Supreme Court vacancy.
 And his office notably shot down an Internet rumor that he would not confirm a nominee until after Inauguration Day.

-Note: Update: Grassley in a statement ignored his previous comments on not taking up the nomination, saying he’ll evaluate the nominee on their merits and attacking Democrats for how they’ve handled previous nominations.